How to Apply to the Online Film Critics Society

 - Applicant must show at least two years of experience in the field (as of January 1 of the current application period), with indications of ongoing work.

-Applicant must show at least 100 published film reviews.
+- Applicant must show at least 100 published film reviews (50 minimum each year).
 Reviews of current theatrical releases, older films, DVD and Blu-ray releases, and TV shows qualify.
-Reviews must be written and at least 400 words in length (only reviews posted prior to January 1 of the current application period will be counted).
+Reviews must be written and at least 400 words in length. (only reviews posted prior to January 1 of the current application period will be counted)